MatthiasValvekens/pyHanko/docs/usage.md

 When revocation checks are desired, they are configured via the `ValidationContext()`.
-It is possible to provide CRLs and OCSP responses that have been fetched out-of-band, or allow the *certvalidator* package to fetch them itself.
+It is possible to provide CRLs and OCSP responses that have been fetched out-of-band, or allow the *pyhanko_certvalidator* package to fetch them itself.

 #### Allow Fetching